 Can I replace sugar with honey for weight loss?

 Yes.
 Honey is a good sugar substitute since it contains a variety of vitamins and minerals.
+However, you need to be mindful of the portion.

 Is brown sugar the same as cane sugar?